LibreOffice/lots/README.md

-# WollMux
+# LibreOffice Template System

 ## Introduction
-WollMux is a LibreOffice extension with enhanced template, form, and autotext functionality.
+LibreOffice Template System (formerly WollMux) is a LibreOffice extension with enhanced template, form, and autotext functionality.
 It can construct templates on the fly from multiple files (e.g. letterhead, footer, and body text) and will fill in personal and organizational data from various databases such as LDAP.
 An extra form GUI presents fields in an easily navigable manner and offers plausibility checks and computed values to ease filling in the form.
 Chainable printing functions allow various transformations during print and custom dialogs.

-WollMux is licensed under the [European Union Public Licence (EUPL)](https://joinup.ec.europa.eu/licence/european-union-public-licence-version-11-or-later-eupl).
+The LibreOffice Template System is licensed under the [European Union Public Licence (EUPL)](https://joinup.ec.europa.eu/licence/european-union-public-licence-version-11-or-later-eupl).

-**More information about WollMux can be found at our main page at [wollmux.org](https://wollmux.org/)**
+**More information about the LibreOffice Template System can be found at our main page at [wollmux.org](https://wollmux.org/)**

 ## How to build?
-WollMux is separated into 3 modules:
+LibreOffice Template System is separated into 3 modules:
 * wollmux: All main classes of the extension
 * [wollmux-interfaces](idl/): UNO API Interfaces
 * [unohelper](https://github.com/LibreOffice/UNOHelper): Support classes for using UNO

-The following applications have to be installed to compile WollMux:
+The following applications have to be installed to compile the LibreOffice Template System:
 * JAVA Development Kit (e.g. [Adoptium](https://adoptium.net)) (at least Java 11)
 * [Apache Maven](https://maven.apache.org/download.cgi)
 * [Git](http://git-scm.com/downloads/)